 All employees of the ICB are required to undertake the NHS England mandatory training annually.
 Completion rates will be recorded, and compliance monitored.
-All members of the Board, committees, subcommittees and joint committees will record their conflicts of interest declarations.
+All members of the Board, committees, subcommittees, and joint committees will record their conflicts of interest declarations.
 Any members who are employed by an external organisation, will follow their own policies with regards to conflict of interest training but are required to declare any interests relevant to work undertaken on behalf of the ICB or make a nil return.

-7.5 Managing Conflicts of Interest in the Commissioning Cycle

-Conflicts of interest need to be managed appropriately throughout the whole commissioning cycle.
-At the outset of a commissioning process, the relevant interests of all individuals involved should be identified and clear arrangements put in place to manage any conflicts of interest.
+7.5 Managing Conflicts of Interest in the Commissioning Cycle arrangements put in place to manage any conflicts of interest.
 This includes consideration as to which stages of the process a conflicted individual should not participate in or receive papers for, and, in some circumstances, whether that individual should be involved in the process at all.